Collins Radio Company

 ferrite core condition as it is now.

 Linearity of the PTO Range - The linearity for the 1000kc range, or the 3.00mc to 2.00mc range, is determined by the adjustment of the "Corrector Mechanism" which is essentially a compressed "stack" of washers upon which an extension arm from the ferrite core rides.
 The slight "ups and downs" of the individual washers in the "stack" will slightly change the position of the ferrite core and thus create a "correction" for slight changes in the linearity as the ferrite core travels its 1000kc range.
 Normally, the original factory setting will be maintained if the EPE is corrected.
-Changing the "stack" can be tedious work that might end in disaster.
-Be sure to mark the stack for the beginning and the end of travel for the 1000kc range.
+Changing the "stack" isn't recommended.
+It can be tedious work that might easily end in disaster.
+If you feel that the linearity is just too far out and you have the confidence to proceed then be sure to mark the stack for the beginning and the end of travel for the 1000kc range.
 Test the linearity and mark down where the correction needs to happen.
 Then set the PTO at that point and remove the cover to see where on the corrector arm is on the stack and where the adjustment is needed.
-If other washers in other sections move while doing the correction,...that's a problem.
+Once you remove the PTO cover, all tracking is affected and to check adjustments requires putting the cover back on.
+Back to the stack,...if other washers in other sections move while doing the correction,...that's a problem.
 As mentioned, the stack is under a slight compression to hold adjustment and making changes requires loosening the compression enough to adjust where needed but not moving any of the other washers in other sections.
-Unless the linearity is totally "out" (which is not likely) it's best to leave the stack alone.
+Unless the linearity is totally "out" (which is not likely) it's best to leave the stack alone (probably why Orr didn't bring it up.)
 Always adjust the EPE first because most of the time that will correct (or reduce) any apparent linearity problems.
-NOTE: Dallas Lankford wrote extensively in the Hollow State Newletter about the need to do the corrector stack linearity adjustment if the EPE was more than 4kc.
+NOTE: Dallas Lankford wrote extensively in the Hollow State Newsletter about the need to do the corrector stack linearity adjustment if the EPE was more than 4kc.
 Certainly, the farther out the EPE is the more the linearity will be affected.
 But, correct the EPE first.
 Then see where the linearity has gotten to.
-Lankford was trying to achieve the original specification of <750hz linearity error which is pretty tight.
+Lankford was trying to achieve the original specification of <750hz linearity error over the entire 1000kc range which is pretty tight.

 |The Special Tool Required